Managing your money well on holiday

 Sort your cards and currency

 Alternatively, take a multi-currency prepaid travel card.
-These are cards that you load money onto and use like a chip-and-pin card.
+These are cards that you load money onto and use like a payment card.
 As they aren’t linked to your bank, you can’t spend more than you have – helping you to stay within budget and limiting how much can be lost or stolen.
 There are no credit checks and your exchange rate is ‘locked in’ before you travel.
 Check different cards for monthly fees and ATM-withdrawal charges.

 You’ll still need a small amount of foreign currency to pay for items like taxis, food and service tips and when cards aren’t accepted.
 Find the best currency exchange rates and buy online before you go.
 Some specialist providers deliver money to your home or to a ‘click and collect’ store.
 The MSE exchange rate tool will help you find the best place to get holiday currency wherever you live.
 Just put in how much you need, where you are going and your postcode.
 Don’t buy foreign currency at the airport.
 It is likely to offer you a much worse exchange rate.